 1/2 cup roasted and salted macadamia nuts

-1 T fig jam - I used St. Dalfour, since it has no cane sugar
+1 T fig jam - I used St. Dalfour

 1 T organic coconut oil